cyoukaikai/ahc_ete/README.md

 python mot_eval.py
 ```

-The following section is where we set the used tracking experts and the test datasets.
+The following section is where we set the used tracking experts and the test datasets in `mot_eval.py`.
 ```
 if __name__ == "__main__":
     mot = MOTEval()